couchbase/couchbase-php-client/MIGRATION_FROM_3_x.md

    ```

 2. Another important observation is that SDKv4 does not expect any system libraries or headers to be
-   installed to work and uses statically compiled core implementation (just like all other
+   installed to work and uses a statically compiled core implementation (just like all other
    wrappers).
-Also it statically links TLS library to the extension, which, again, simplifies
+Additionally, it statically links the TLS library to the extension, which, again, simplifies
-   deployment on Windows platform.
+   deployment on the Windows platform.

 ## Transcoder API